-The Selected Works section of your portfolio should show works that best demonstrate skillful synthesis of materials, processes, and ideas.
+The Selected Works section of your portfolio should feature five artworks that best demonstrate skillful synthesis of materials, processes, and ideas.

 AP 3-D Art and Design

 For AP 3-D Art and Design, you’ll submit ten digital images of five artworks (two views of each work).
 The second image of each work should be taken from a different vantage point than the first view, or it can be a detail, if the detail informs the evaluator about a particular aspect of the work.

 AP 2-D Art and Design and AP Drawing